 - The fifth day, the final day of the festival, denotes the love between sisters and brothers.

-Like mentioned earlier, the celebration of the festival last for up to five days.
-Houses and shops will be cleaned and decorated with the small clay of oil lamps and electric lights.
+As mentioned earlier, the celebration of the festival lasts for up to five days.
+Houses and shops will be cleaned and decorated with small clay lamps lit with oil or with electric lights.
 People exchange sweets.
 Fairs will be organised in many villages and towns.
-The festival is celebrated on different dates in various regions of the country since traditional lunar calendars may be interrupted in various ways.
-For instance, in Tamil Nadu, people celebrate Deepavali in Aipasi, a Tamil month.
+The festival is celebrated on different dates in various regions of the country since traditional lunar calendars may be interpreted in various ways.
+For instance, in Tamil Nadu, people celebrate Deepavali in Aippasi, a Tamil month.

-On the festival day, banks, post offices and government offices will remain closed.
-Commercial outlets may be closed or have the reduced working hours.
+On the festival day, banks, post offices, and government offices will remain closed.
+Commercial outlets may be closed or have reduced working hours.
 Transport remains unaffected.

-The most important symbols of the festival include electric lights and tiny oil lamps made of flames and clay.
+The most important symbols of the festival include electric lights and tiny oil lamps made of clay.
 They replicate both spiritual and physical elements of light.

-Top Five Indian Destinations To Spend Diwali Holidays 2019
+Top Five Indian Destinations to Spend Diwali Holidays 2021

 - Goa: Goa, the smallest Indian state, is famous for Diwali celebrations as well.
-The focus of celebrations will be on the destructions of demon Narakasura.
-In every city and village, competitions are organised to witness who can make the largest figurine of the demon.
+The focus of celebrations will be on the destruction of the demon Narakasura.
+In every city and village, competitions are organised to see who can make the largest figurine of the demon.
 Since gambling is also a famous Diwali activity, you can try your luck at casinos.

-- Varanasi: Varanasi is a crazy Indian destination to spend Diwali holidays for the year 2019.
+- Varanasi: Varanasi is a lovely Indian destination to spend Diwali holidays for the year 2021.
 Make sure you stay at one of the riverside restaurants in the city of Varanasi to experience the real beauty of the festival.
 The main highlights of the festival include special Ganga Aarti and earthen lamps.

 - Delhi: Delhi, the capital city of India, is famous for shopping during Diwali holidays.
-At INA, Dilli Haat organises a well-known Diwali Bazaar.
-If you are interested in unique handicrafts, Delhi should be visited to spend during Diwali holidays 2019.
+Dilli Haat organises a well-known Diwali Bazaar.
+If you are interested in unique handicrafts, Delhi should be visited to spend during Diwali holidays 2021.